Zwivel's Complete Guide to Lip Injections and Implants: Techniques, Cost, and Recovery

 It can’t be emphasized strongly enough that people need to steer clear of unlicensed providers working independently.
-Because of hazardous fillers and/or untrained operators, catastrophes occur.
+Because of hazardous fillers and untrained operators, catastrophes can occur.
 Don’t let one happen to you.

 Non-biodegradable polymers, collagen and saline are the main materials used in lip implants today.
 The leading implant materials are Gore-Tex, Softform, Ultrasoft and Alloderm.